 Map to Silver Strand State Beach and its camping ground: To get a better mental picture of where you need to go, use the following link to view a Google map of the Silver Strand State Beach of metro San Diego, California.

-Silver Strand camping prices: As of Spring, 2018, campsites at Silver Strand State Beach costs from $50 to $65/night, which includes your water and electrical hookups.
+Silver Strand camping prices: As of Spring, 2019, campsites at Silver Strand State Beach cost $50 to $65/night, which includes your water and electrical hookups.
 This fee includes one passenger vehicle.
 Seniors get a $2 discount, and with a Parks Pass both disabled individuals and veterans get a more substantial price reduction.
 Extra Fees: An extra charge is made for more vehicles.
 You may also choose to pay the extra vehicle fee for your 1st car if you'd prefer to set up an awning and patio furniture in your allotted car-parking space.
 Extra spaces are in a different parking lot, just to the south side of the campground.
-In 2018, the park began charging a $10 fee for each use of the RV dump station.
+Recently, the park began charging a $10 fee for each use of the RV dump station.
 (It was formerly included in the price of your camping space.)

 While you're looking over the campsites, why not go ahead and make your reservations for a spot if you find openings for your preferred dates?
 Reservations aren't always needed...but that situation is limited to weekdays in the off season, for the most part.
 Every year, more and more campers are enjoying the park in the off-season as well.
 Your camping plans will flow MUCH smoother if you've got firm reservations!
 Yes, this campground DOES fill to capacity frequently during the popular summer camping season!

 Silver Strand State Beach Website: For further information about planning a fun camping trip to Silver Strand State Beach in southern San Diego County, use the following link to view the

 San Diego Beach Camping -- Campland on the Bay